-When it comes to correcting chipped, cracked, and broken teeth, our main goal is always to strengthen and improve your smile so that it continues to look, feel, and function like it should.
+When it comes to repairing chipped, cracked, and broken teeth, our main goal is always to strengthen and improve your smile so that it continues to look, feel, and function like it should.
 Your teeth are part of a delicate system involving your jaw and facial muscles, and having the correct balance is vital for restorative dentistry.
-It takes a certain kind of expertise and an artist’s touch, and fortunately, that’s exactly what you’ll get at Voller Dentistry.
+It takes a certain kind of expertise and an artist’s touch, and fortunately, that’s exactly what you’ll get at Voller Dentistry, PC.
 Whether you need a few fillings, orthodontics, crown and bridgework, or a complete bite rehabilitation, Dr. Voller can provide you with efficient, comfortable, and effective dental care.
-If your smile is in need of a little help, don’t hesitate to contact our Kittanning office so we can help give you your smile back with restorative dentistry from our Kittanning, PA dentist.
+If your smile is in need of a little help, don’t hesitate to contact our dental office, so we can help give you your smile back with restorative dentistry from our Kittanning, PA dentist.

 Sometimes, teeth are too damaged for a single or even two treatments to provide sufficient repair.
 In these cases, a full-mouth reconstruction may be the way to go.
 This comprehensive treatment method combines two or more restorative, general, and cosmetic dentistry to repair and enhance the form and function of your smile.
 Depending on your specific needs, dental implants, dental crowns, and other treatments may all be employed in a full-mouth reconstruction.